top of page

 Safety switches, also known as residual current devices (RCDs), serve a distinct purpose compared to circuit breakers.
 Primarily, they are designed to protect human life from electric shocks.

 These devices continuously monitor the flow of electricity in a circuit.
-For example, if a user inadvertently touches a live wire while using a power tool outdoors, the safety switch detects an anomaly, such as electricity flowing through an unintended path, and immediately cuts off the power.
+If a user inadvertently touches a live wire while using a power tool outdoors, the safety switch detects an anomaly, such as electricity flowing through an unintended path, and immediately cuts off the power.
 This swift action occurs within milliseconds—often as fast as 0.03 seconds.
 Such a quick response can be lifesaving.

 In many regions, laws require the installation of safety switches in residential buildings, highlighting their importance in modern home safety practices.